 Cutting-Edge Techniques: Push-Button Reproducibility

 Creating reproducible research is a critical step to increasing transparency in scientific research.
 Despite our best efforts, how exactly we code and run analyses is often unknown to others.
-One emergent approach to quantitative data analysis that aims to increase research replicability is push-button reproducibility, a cutting-edge approach to making research transparent and reproducible.
+One emergent approach to increase research replicability is push-button reproducibility.
 With the press of a button, others can reproduce the same findings reported in an analysis.

 I value push-button reproducibility for its benefit to public knowledge and for its utility for improving research efficiency.
 I believe it's important to improve transparency within scientific communities; push-button reproducibility does just that.
 But this approach to quantitative analysis is also a powerful tool that researchers can leverage to improve their long-term research management and communication with co-investigators.